rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 In consonant-final nominal-type headwords the presence of a word final s(h)ibilant can bring about synonymous variation in the declension tables.
-If the headwordfinal consonant is a s(h)ibilant, then there is a tendency for a linking vowel to occur between the stem-final s(h)ibilant and an affix-initial s(h)ibilant, e.g. in the illative, the word karks ‘belt’ gains what here will be termed an optional stem vowel in o before the illative marker %s is added, thus karks+(o)s belt_N+ILL.
+If the headwordfinal consonant is a s(h)ibilant, then there is a tendency for a linking vowel to occur between the stem-final s(h)ibilant and an affix-initial s(h)ibilant, e.g. in the illative, the word karks ‘belt’ gains what here will be termed an optional stem vowel in o before the illative marker -s is added, thus karks+(o)s belt_N+ILL.
 This, it must be stressed, is a tendency that affects all stem-final s(h)ibilants c, s, z, ć, ś, ź, č, š, ž in combination with the affix-initial s of the illative, inessive and elative, as well as the š of the comparative.
 Therefore synonymous variation can be observed, such as that found in the indefinite illative declension for potmaks ‘bottom’ with evidence in favor of the linking-vowel strategy potmaksos 184 occurrences and potmakss 28, but also the adposition veĺkses 255